top of page

 lupine icon.png

-Community Facilitator: Glen Schneider glennyfrank@gmail.com
+Glen Schneider: glennyfrank@gmail.com

-1. Course content and subject matter
+1. Seminar content and subject matter

-This field class will focus on the natural history and ecological restoration of a section of the High Ridge Volcanic Zone in the Oakland Hills above the Caldecott Tunnel.
-This ridgeline area, known as Skyline Gardens, is a 250-acre “Noah’s Ark” of native plants, located on EBMUD watershed land.
-Skyline Gardens is the most botanically diverse area of its size in the entire East Bay, and also the East Bay’s area of highest recorded rainfall.
-It is where the fog of the Bay meets the Inland heat.
-All theses factors make for great ecological diversity.
-Recently removed stands of Eucalyptus have opened up large areas where native ecosystems are re-establishing in competition with aggressive invasive plant species.
-This class is held in partnership with the Skyline Gardens Project of the California Native Plant Society (CNPS), under a Watershed Permit from EBMUD.
+This field seminar will focus on the ecological restoration and natural history of a section of the High Ridge Volcanic Area in the Berkeley Hills.
+This ridgeline area, known as Skyline Gardens, is a 250-acre “Noah’s Ark” of native plants.
+Located on EBMUD watershed land that lies between Tilden and Sibley Regional Parks, Skyline Gardens is the most botanically diverse area of its size in the entire East Bay, and also the East Bay’s area of highest recorded rainfall.
+It is where the fog of the Bay meets the heat of the Diablo Valley.
+All these factors make for great ecological diversity.
+Recently removed stands of Eucalyptus and invasive annual grasses have opened up large areas where native ecosystems are re-establishing in competition with aggressive invasive plant species.
+This class is organized by the Skyline Gardens Alliance of the California Native Plant Society (CNPS), working under a Watershed Permit from the East Bay Municipal Utilities District (EBMUD).
+Each session will focus on principles and practice of habitat restoration as well as one facet of local natural history, such as climate, geology, woodlands, grasslands, lichen,

 2. Key learning outcomes

-Over the course of the semester, students will learn this geographic and ecosystem zone in depth, and the basic keystone and sensitive plant and other species of the area.
-They will learn not only their names, but how they live, season to season, as seedlings and small plants; in their breeding and seeding, and in their many ecological interactions, such as pollinator and predator/prey relationships.
-Students will learn to quickly distinguish native and invasive plant species at various stages of growth through “hands and knees” restoration and weeding sessions, which are expected to comprise about two-thirds of the average field time.
+Over the course of a half year on site (from rainy season through wildflower season to dryseason), participants will learn the basic theory and practice of ecological restoration.This rests on learning this geographic and ecosystem area in depth, and learning the basic keystone and sensitive plant and other species of the area.
+We will learn not only theirnames, but how they live, season to season, as seedlings and small plants; in their breeding and seeding, and in their many ecological interactions, such as pollinator and predator/prey relationships.
+Students will learn to quickly distinguish native and invasive

-3. Methods of instruction.
+3. Methods

-Course Materials: What to bring with you into the field.
+Materials: What to bring with you into the field.

 -Water